What Do Social Media Marketers Do?

 Recommendations and tips straight from our subject matter experts!Get My Free Guide

 Job #1: Determine what social networks to use

 Not every social network works for everything.
 Facebook is good for building a community, Twitter is good for promoting content, Pinterest is good for visual content, etc. There are more caveats to other social media networks, but the point is that a good social media marketer will know the differences between all of these networks and use the one that works best for their needs at the time.

 For example, if you sell professional attire, like suits, a social media marketer will choose different formats for different content, like:

 - Candid shots for Instagram

-While this isn’t a 100% truth for all industries, it’s generally a good model.
+While this isn’t a 100% truth for all industries, it’s generally a good model for B2C and B2B social media marketing.
 And to make those decisions, a social media marketer needs a lot of background knowledge.